ARCHER2-HPC/archer2-docs/docs/data-tools/forge.md

 module load forge
 ```

+#### Linking

+MAP uses two small libraries to collect data from your program.
+These
-#### Compilation and linking
+are called `map-sampler` and `map-sampler-pmpi`.
+On ARCHER2, the linking

-Compilation should take place as usual.
-However, an additional set of
-libraries is required at link time.
+of these libraries is usually done automatically via the LD_PRELOAD
+mechanism, but only if your program is dynamically linked.
+Otherwise, you
+will need to link the MAP libraries manually by providing explicit link options.

-The path to the additional libraries required will depend on the programming
+The library paths specified in the link options will depend on the programming
 environment you are using as well as the Cray programming release.
-Here are
+Here are the
-the paths for each of the compiler environments consistent with the
+paths for each of the compiler environments consistent with the Cray Programming
-Cray Programming Release (CPE) 22.12 using the default OFI as the low-level
+Release (CPE) 22.12 using the default OFI as the low-level comms protocol:
-comms protocol:

 - `PrgEnv-cray`: `${FORGE_DIR}/map/libs/default/cray/ofi`
 - `PrgEnv-gnu`: `${FORGE_DIR}/map/libs/default/gnu/ofi`